joelparkerhenderson/responsibility-assignment-matrix/README.md

 ## Responsible

-Responsible: all the roles and all the people who do the work to achieve the task.
+All the roles/people who do the work to achieve the task.

 ## Accountable

-Accountable: the one role or one person who is the ultimate authority in charge of the task, such as approving its completion, correctness, commitments, change orders, etc.
+The one role/person who is the ultimate authority in charge of the task, such as approving its completion, correctness, commitments, change orders, etc.

 ## Consultable

-Consultable: any people whose opinions are sought, such as subject matter experts, legal counsel, etc.; typically there is two-way communication.
+Any roles/people whose opinions are sought, such as subject matter experts, legal counsel, etc.; typically there is two-way communication.

 ## Informable

-Informable: any people who are kept up-to-date on progress; typically there is one-way communication, such as when the task reaches a milestone.
+Any roles/people who are kept up-to-date on progress; typically there is one-way communication, such as when the task reaches a milestone.

 ## Omittable

-Omittable: any other people who are not significantly involved, out of the loop, yet may be related tangentially, or in the past or future; typically there is no communiation.
+Any other roles/people who are out of scope or out of the loop, yet may be related tangentially and are worthwhile to have in the matrix; typically there is no communiation.

 # Alternatives